tung/ruggrogue/book/rendering.md

 To support recoloring, tile image data is stored in grayscale.
 The grayscaling process occurs in the `Tileset::transfer_tiles` function.
 A "grayness" value is calculated from the input image data.
-A "grayness of zero is set to transparent black, while anything else is set to white with "grayness" serving as alpha.
+A "grayness" of zero is set to transparent black, while anything else is set to white with "grayness" serving as alpha.

 The job of rendering tile image data onto a surface is done by the `Tileset::draw_tile_to` function.
 If you read the source code of this function, you'll notice references to `CellSym` and `text_fallback`.